Engaging with Our Community

 Hills Have Your Say e-Newsletter

-Council’s Hills Have Your Say e-Newsletter keeps the community informed on current and future community consultations.
-The e-Newsletter informs subscribers about current consultations and provides opportunities for subscribers to have their say by providing links to the corresponding consultation pages.
+Our Hills Have Your Say e-Newsletter keeps the community informed on current and future consultations.

 To subscribe to the Hills Have Your Say e-Newlsetter, sign up here.